-Drawing on Lerner’s and Tetlock’s discussion, I identify three institutional practices of accountability as resistance.
+Drawing on Lerner’s and Tetlock’s work, I identify three institutional practices of accountability as resistance.
 In other words, each of these institutional features together will improve beneficiaries’ institutional capacity to nay-say.
 The first is the need for ex ante forms of refusal.
 Accountability as resistance needs to be located in the early stages of planning, funding decisions, and other decision-making processes of INGOs.
 It tries to adjust or prevent unwelcome help before that help actually occurs as opposed to sanctioning bad behavior or using participation to redstamp decisions that have already been made.
 In this way, accountability as resistance recognizes the importance of resisting the cognitive biases that INGOs have to positively evaluate their actions.
 Edwards and Hulmes (1995, 190) note that “Internal evaluations are rarely released and what is released comes closer to propaganda than rigorous assessment.”
 Similarly, Leif Wenar (19) writes that

 all parties (besides the poor) have an interest in projects being evaluated positively, and that there are few mechanisms of accountability in place to check this tendency.
 Aid agencies have an interest in positive evaluations, since these positive reviews will conﬁrm their image of effectiveness and possibly help with fund raising…It is also true of evaluators who are hired as outside consultants for larger projects, since these consultants know that their future employment may turn on a favorable review of the project of the agency that employs them.
 Even in-house evaluators, like those who work in the institutionally insulated evaluation department of the World Bank, know that the way to get ahead is not to ﬁle too many reports that their agency’s projects have failed.